-Powerpoint Engineering Ltd are the experts in the supply of Thermal Imaging Equipment (thermal imagers, infrared (IR) cameras) in Ireland.
-We also offer comprehensive Thermal Imaging Surveys, allowing clients to instantly verify thermal performance of industrial equipment or buildings.
+Powerpoint Engineering Ltd are specialists in the supply of Thermal Imaging Equipment in Ireland.
+This equipment includes thermal imagers, infrared (IR) cameras, thermal imaging windows & accessories.
+We can also offer complete, comprehensive Thermal Imaging Surveys, which allow clients to instantly verify thermal performance of buildings or industrial equipment.

-We run regular scheduled Thermal Imaging Training Courses, ranging from our 1 Day ‘Introduction to Thermography’ Training Course to our 4 Day ‘Level 1 Thermal Imaging’ Certified Training Course and our 4-Day ‘Level 2 Infrared Thermography’ Certified Training Course.
-The feedback from the attendees has been very positive and you can click here to view a sample of our Client Testimonials from our 1 Day Training course.
+We offer a wide range of Thermal Imaging Training Courses.
+These regularly scheduled courses range from 1 Day ‘Introduction to Thermography’, our 4 Day Certified ‘Level 1 Thermal Imaging’ and our 4-Day Certified ‘Level 2 Infrared Thermography’.
+The response from the course attendees has been very positive.
+You can click here to see a sample of our Client Testimonials from our 1 Day Training course.

-We can arrange Level 2 Certification on both electrical and building applications if required.
-Contact us if you require further information.
+Level 2 Certification on both electrical and building applications can be arranged where required.
+Contact us for further information.

-We are a Registered Training Provider as awarded by Engineers Ireland for 2016.
+Powerpoint Engineering Ltd are a fully Registered Training Provider as awarded by Engineers Ireland for 2022.

-Powerpoint Engineering Ltd are fully registered as a Level 3 Supplier with Achilles.
+We are also fully registered with Achilles as a Level 3 Supplier.

 What is thermal imaging?

-Thermal imaging (also called thermography) describes the way in which the human eye can see the infrared end of the spectrum.
+Thermal imaging or thermography describes the way in which the human eye can see the infrared end of the spectrum.
 Thermal imaging technology (in the form of a thermal imaging camera) is used in applications such as renewable energies, building diagnostics, energy audits or home inspections, facility management and restoration jobs.

 How does a thermal imaging camera work?